RichardLitt/knowledge/words.md

-dirigisme, n. state control of economic and social matters. caudillos, n. (in Spanish-speaking regions) a military or political leader. cagoule, n. a lightweight, hooded, thigh-length waterproof jacket.
+dirigisme, n. state control of economic and social matters. caudillos, n. (in Spanish-speaking regions) a military or political leader. cagoule, n. a lightweight, hooded, thigh-length waterproof jacket. catalytic, adj. relating to or involving the action of a catalyst. haar, n. a cold sea fog on the east coast of England or Scotland. late 17th cent.: perhaps from Old Norse hárr ‘hoar, hoary’.